WPTK/ADSB-TUI/README.md

   REFRESH_INTERVAL = 10  # Refresh every 10 seconds
   ```

-#### **Server URL**
+#### **Server URL / aircraft.json File Path**
 - If using a different ADS-B tracking service, replace `DUMP1090_URL` with the appropriate endpoint.
+URLs and filepaths vary.

 ---

 ### **Keyboard Shortcuts**
 - **`q`**: Quit the application.
+- This probably didn't need it's own section.

 ---

 ## **Logging**
 - Errors and unique aircraft logs are saved in `adsb_tracker.log`.
+- I should probably limit the file size of this.

 ---

 ## **Known Limitations**
 - Assumes a `dump1090`-compatible server for aircraft data.
 - FAA master file must be manually downloaded and converted to CSV.
+- Does not work on non-US aircraft (only have access to those registered with the FAA).
+Working on this -- suggestions appreciated
+- Does not work on military, LADD, or PIA aircraft.
+- Aircraft type requires access to an API, that costs money.
+I don't know of any free options out there, or any database that I can crossreference the `hex code` with.
+-

 ---

 ## **Contributing**
 Contributions are welcome!
-Submit a pull request or file an issue to suggest improvements.

 ---